Taxes

 How much tax will I be charged?

-If you are a U.S. citizen Harvard will not withhold taxes from your taxable scholarship or stipend.
-If you are a foreign student, the taxable portion of your award will be taxed at a rate of 14%.
+If you are a U.S. citizen or resident for tax purposes, Harvard will not withhold taxes from your taxable scholarship or stipend.
+If you are a nonresident alien for tax purposes, the taxable portion of your award will be taxed at a rate of 14%.

-Some foreign students come from countries that have a tax treaty with the United States, and can claim exemption from U.S. taxes.
-International students receiving taxable scholarships from Harvard will receive an e-mail from the Student Accounts Office which will include information about your tax status and tax treaties.
-If you have questions about your eligibility, you can...
+Some international students come from countries that have a tax treaty with the United States and can claim exemption from U.S. taxes.
+If you are an international undergraduate student receiving a taxable scholarship from Harvard, you will receive an e-mail from the Student Accounts Office which will...

 Read more about How much tax will I be charged?